The XPL0 Programming Language

 language is based on PL/0, Niklaus Wirth's example compiler in his book

 "Algorithms + Data Structures = Programs."
 Over the years, versions of

-XPL0 have been made for many different kinds of computers.
-The programs
+XPL0 have been ported to many different computers.
+The programs provided

-provided here are mostly for IBM-compatible PCs.
-They all run under DOS
+on this site are mostly for IBM-compatible PCs.
+They all run under DOS,

-image at the right, and runs on any 32-bit PC (such as a Pentium) under
+image at the right, and it runs on any 32-bit PC (such as a Pentium)

 int X, Y, Z;

 repeat for Y:= 0 to 479 do

 for X:= 0 to 639 do